 I’ve had the privilege of publishing several books (listed here).
 In 2013, I authored Risky Gospel: Abandon Fear and Build Something Awesome.
 I’m also a contributing writer for The Gospel Coalition and a Research Fellow of the Ethics & Religious Liberty Commission of the Southern Baptist Convention.

-I’m a contributing writer for The Gospel Coalition, a blog columnist for Credo magazine, a contributor to Project TGM, and a fellow of the Society for the Advancement of Ecclesial Theology.
+From 2010-2015, I was Assistant Professor of Christian Theology and Church History at The Southern Baptist Theological Seminary and Boyce College in Louisville, Kentucky.
+I also served as the Director of the Carl F. H. Henry Institute for Evangelical Engagement at SBTS and as the Chair of Gospel & Culture at Boyce.
 From 2008-10, I was the full-time Managing Director of the Carl F. H. Henry Center for Theological Understanding at Trinity Evangelical Divinity School and Associate Director of the Jonathan Edwards Center at TEDS.

-I earned a PhD in Theological Studies (Historical Theology) under Douglas Sweeney at TEDS from 2008-11, writing on Billy Graham, Harold Ockenga, and the mid-twentieth century re-enchantment of the evangelical mind.
-From 2005-07, I was the Editorial Assistant to Southern Seminary President Al Mohler, working for him as I completed an MDiv in Biblical & Theological Studies.
-Earlier, I completed a couple political internships: one for Office of White House Liaison in the U. S. Department of State and another in the Maine Department of Labor.
+I earned a PhD in Theological Studies (Historical Theology) under Douglas Sweeney at TEDS (2011), writing on Billy Graham, Harold Ockenga, and the renewal of the evangelical mind.
+Earlier, I was the Editorial Assistant to Southern Seminary President R. Albert Mohler, Jr., working for him as I completed an MDiv in Biblical & Theological Studies (2007).
+I graduated from Bowdoin College with an AB in History (2003) and am from the coast of Maine.